AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?

-The idea of one blockchain 'tracking' another blockchain via chain-headers and SPV proofs is not new: in 2013[^xc1], I (loosely) proposed a system which used this method to support rich cross-chain exchange.
-I wrote a simplified implementation in the very early days of Ethereum[^xc3], a precursor to the later-successful BTCRelay[^xc4].
+The idea of one blockchain 'tracking' another blockchain via chain-headers and its state via SPV proofs is not new.
+In 2013[^xc1], I (loosely) proposed a system which used this method to support rich cross-chain exchange.
+I wrote a simplified implementation of this method in the very early days of Ethereum[^xc3], a precursor to the later-successful BTC Relay[^xc4].
 The general idea of one blockchain tracking the headers of another will be our starting point.

 [^xc1]: <https://bitcointalk.org/index.php?topic=198032.0>, <https://bitcointalk.org/index.php?topic=598784.0>
 [^xc3]: <https://github.com/XertroV/coppr/blob/master/chainheaders.py>
 [^xc4]: <https://github.com/ethereum/btcrelay>

-### Two Blockchains

-\label{sec:two-blockchains}

-Let's build up the idea via a hypothetical situation with two distinct blockchains.
-For simplicity, let's use Bitcoin and Ethereum 1.

-Our starting case is that both chains use different Proof of Work algorithms and neither tracks the other.

-#### Step 1.
-Ethereum tracks Bitcoin
+### Tracking Bitcoin Headers and Txs from Ethereum

 The idea that Ethereum SCs can track Bitcoin chain-headers is well understood.
 Bitcoin's proof of work algorithm is clean and simple, so implementing the necessary logic in an Ethereum SC is not that difficult.
 In principle, any chain that supports some headers-only mode can be tracked in this way.
-In practice that can be difficult (e.g. Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced), but we're not interested in practicality *at the moment*.
+In practice that can be difficult (e.g., Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced).
+But we're not interested in practicality *at the moment*.

-Let's add such a contract to Ethereum and describe the relevant data and events:
+Let's add such a contract to Ethereum and describe the relevant data and events in the following table. \autoref{fig:pr-btc-eth-step1} illustrates this.

 | Time (~15s increments) | Bitcoin block made | Eth block made | Eth block contents | Eth state |
 |---|---|---|---|---|